 According to the explanation, we propose to add the following requirement in “5.2 Requirements to support Vehicles Platooning.”

-[R.5.2-004] The 3GPP network shall provide a means for the MNO to authorize a UE supporting V2X applications to authenticate peer(s), e.g. the leader of platoon authorizes other UE supporting V2X applications within a platoon.
+[R.5.2-004] The 3GPP system shall support a UE supporting V2X applications to authenticate and authorizes peer(s), e.g. the leader of platoon authenticate the identity of other UE supporting V2X applications within a platoon, after that the leader will authorize the UE to receive and transmit messages within platoon.